Mission and role of the ICPPR Bee Protection Group

 How the group works

 The ICPPR Group organises symposia and working groups to discuss and develop new solutions for problems in the area of bee and pollinator protection from pesticides.
 The symposia papers and discussions are published in proceedings.
-To date, the ICPPR Bee Protection Group with its sub-groups is, apart of the recently established network of COLOSS, the only international scientific platform working on the improvement of testing methods.
-All participants at the meetings are free to volunteer and join the working groups addressing specific topics identified at the symposia.
-Scientists from all backgrounds - academic research, contract laboratories, industry, governmental risk assessors and risk managers - are invited to work together and to bring their available knowledge to contribute to the subject.
+To date, the ICPPR Bee Protection Group with its sub-groups are part of the of the Colony Loss (COLOSS) network and represent an international scientific platform working on the improvement of testing methods.
+All participants at the meetings are free to volunteer and join the working groups addressing specific topics identified at the symposia or through the ICP-PR Bee Protection subgroups.
+Scientists from all backgrounds - academic research, contract laboratories, industry, governmental risk assessors and risk managers -are invited to work together and to bring their available knowledge to contribute to the subject.